ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 - Fixed Ansible linting.
 - The added command line arguments mainly consist of configurations of health checks.
-Additionally, the modified network latency calculations changed the name of some command line args.
+Additionally, the modified network latency calculations changed the name of some command line arguments.

 Added command line arguments: